hexanal/fredmercy-blog/LOG.md

 * maybe work with services?
     * **when I'm building something new, ----> LATER**
-    - shortcut service
+    - keyboard shortcut service
-    - event service (state service?)
+    - event service (with state service -> like a reducer?)
     - viewport service? -> where in the page, how big, media, etc.
     - loader service?
         - to determine when all the components on the page are loaded and ready,